 Jalapenos are a Mexican chilli; they add a little heat to the salad.
 Use as much as you are comfortable with or leave them out if you don’t like chilli.

 Use fresh jalapenos if they are available or use pickled jalapenos if you can’t get fresh.
 If you can’t get jalapenos at all use a green chilli instead.

-Beer – We used a 330 ml bottle of Sol a Mexican larger beer, if you can’t get this use another larger.
+Beer – We used a 330 ml bottle of Sol a Mexican lager beer, if you can’t get this use another lager.

 Onion – Use a large brown onion or white onion, don’t use red onion as it will add a sweetness to the dish.
 Cut the onion into a rough dice.